ahdis/epr-integration-cara/docs/usecases.md

 !!! danger

-    The IdP Token is currently valid only for 5 minutes, and you will have to close / reopen the browser, otherwise you will get back the same token which is not valid anymore for the STS
+    The IdP Token is  valid only for 5 minutes, and you will have to close / reopen the browser, otherwise you will get back the same token which is not valid anymore for the STS

-## Use the TCU Assertion from EPRIK that you can publish a document

-TODO